sisirqa/OrangeHRM/README.md

 ## Overview

-This project is an automation test suite for the OrangeHRM application, using Selenium with Java.
+This project is an automation test suite for the open-source demo OrangeHRM application, using Selenium with Java.
 The tests cover the Login, Admin, and Leave modules of the application.

 ## Project Setup